The Tipping Point (Tears for Fears album)

 The Tipping Point is the seventh studio album by the English pop rock band Tears for Fears, released on 25 February 2022 through Concord Records.
 It is the band's first studio album since Everybody Loves a Happy Ending, released almost 18 years prior.
+Work on the album commenced in 2013, but the project endured numerous delays and setbacks between touring; disagreements that bandleaders Roland Orzabal and Curt Smith had with their record label and management; and the death of Orzabal's wife, which influenced many of the songs on the album.
+The bulk of the album was completed in 2020 and 2021.